-1. Evidence shall not have any pre-determined force.
+- 1. Evidence shall not have any pre-determined force. - 2.
+The confession the accused, unless corroborated by any other evidence that proves the person's guilt, shall not be sufficient to pass a judgement of conviction against the accused.
+A judgement of conviction shall be based only on a body of consistent, clear and convincing evidence that, beyond reasonable doubt, proves the culpability of a person.

-2. The confession the accused, unless corroborated by any other evidence that proves the person's guilt, shall not be sufficient to pass a judgement of conviction against the accused.
-A judgement of conviction shall be based only on a body of consistent, clear and convincing evidence that, beyond reasonable doubt, proves the culpability of a person. [(the normative content of the second sentence of paragraph 2 that stipulates the possibility to pass a judgement of conviction based on the evidence determined under Article 76 of the same Code (wording dated 14 June 2013) - an indirect testimony, shall be considered invalid) - Decision of the Constitutional Court of Georgia No 1/1/548 of 22 January 2015 - website, 4.2.2015]
+(the normative content of the second sentence of Article 13(2) providing for the possibility of passing a judgement of conviction based on the evidence determined under Article 76 of the same Code (version of 14 June 2013) - an indirect testimony has been declared invalid) - Decision of the Constitutional Court of Georgia No 1/1/548 of 22 January 2015 - website, 4.2.2015